Trismegiste/Php-Is-Magic/README.md

 ## Trait

-Traits are very powerful.
+Traits are very efficient.
 At first I was very skeptical but now, with good conventions, I think it is THE real shit of PHP.
 They have the power of multi-inheritance and solving the diamond problem.